Opinion: I’m an artist who uses blood – this is why I’m angry with Prince Harry

 I have questions about why people give their blood for an ideology or a sentence – that’s why I use and move this experience.
 I propose for them the same idea: if you want to give your blood for an ideology, maybe you will give it to art, or for something else that you’re free to choose.
 It’s essential to put people in front of difficult choices, even if they’re shameful ones – like nationalism, blood, violence and death.

-While people like Julian Assange face extradition to America for unveiling war crimes, where he could be incarcerated for up to 175 years, others are profiting.
+While people like Julian Assange face extradition to America, where he could be incarcerated for up to 175 years, for unveiling war crimes, others are profiting.
 People like Tony Blair, George Bush, now Prince Harry with Spare – they all make millions, even as the individuals who reveal the truth are silenced.
 All governments have blood on their hands.
 I want this blood to stop war and violence.
 We can only trust in art to reveal the truth.

 The blood came from my friends and co-workers, who then went to the frontline to fight.
 Their wives and children still live with me today.
 The physical work might not change the world, but it will fix this period in time – so that future generations can understand and remember the barbarities of history.